tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

 limiting will be implemented at the transport layer rather than at a more appropriate level.

-The transport then, would be responsible for negitating the connection and the handshake and otherwise behave like a socket/file discriptor with ``Read` and ``Write`` methods.
+The transport then, would be responsible for negotiating the connection and the handshake and otherwise behave like a socket/file descriptor with ``Read`` and ``Write`` methods.

 While this was included in the initial design for the new P2P layer, it may be